 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Brachial plexopathy is the most common complication of therapeutic irradiation affecting the peripheral nervous system.
 Patients treated for breast carcinoma are most often affected; radiation brachial plexopathy is a significant source of morbidity.
 Lumbosacral plexopathy is also an increasingly recognized complication of radiation therapy for a number of neoplasms.
-Newer radiation techniques, such as stereotactic body irradiation and intensity-modulated radiotherapy, also carry a risk of plexus injury.
+Radiation techniques such as stereotactic body irradiation and intensity-modulated radiotherapy also carry a risk of plexus injury.
 It is important for neurologists to diagnose radiation-induced plexopathies early and to differentiate them from plexus metastases or other causes of plexopathy.
 The authors discuss the clinical presentations, diagnostic issues, and management of patients with radiation plexopathies.

 • Radiation injury to the brachial plexus most often occurs after treatment for breast cancer, whereas lumbosacral plexopathy occurs after treatment of a number of primary or metastatic pelvic tumors.